 A health care service delivery system where health care providers are paid for each service (like an office visit, test, or procedure).
-Individuals who are not covered by Apple Health Managed Care are covered by Medicaid fee-for-service.
+Individuals who are not covered by Apple Health managed care are covered by Medicaid FFS.

 The federally matched medical aid programs under Title XIX of the Social Security Act (and Title XXI of the Social Security Act for the Children's Health Insurance Plan) that cover the Categorically Needy (CN), Medically Needy (MN) and the Alternative Benefits Plan (ABP) programs.